madeofpendletonwool/AlarmClock/README.md

 scp /location/of/music/you/want/to/copy {username}@{PiIPAddress}:/home/{username}/pyArmClock/Music
 ```
 From there when you select your song in the clock settings just choose a song from the music folder

+## Manual Time Entry

+pyArmClock gets it's time automatically from the system.
+However, you may not have the system connected to the internet considering it's an alarm clock.
+In such a case, I've implemented the ability to set the time manually.
+You can do this in the alarm options.

+One thing to note is that this is essentially only temporarily changing the time.
+The next time the system is connected to the internet it will fix itself.
+It will also do nothing if the system is connected to the internet already.

 ## Pulseaudio Issue